 - Physical Therapy

 Registered Staff Hours

-In addition to performing well in its overall grade, this facility performed at an even higher level in the area of inspections.
-In fact, it received a nearly flawless inspection report this year.
-As a result, it received one of our highest grades in that category with a score of A. Inspection ratings weigh several factors included in a nursing home's inspection report.
-One key criteria we weigh heavily is the quantity and severity of deficiencies.
-Places with higher grades in this area tend to have very few of these severe deficiencies.
-While this place had some minor dings on its inspection report, it had no severe deficiencies.
-Severe deficiencies are ones labeled as categories G, H, I, J, K and L. This tells you the government inspectors didn't deem any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
+In addition to faring well overall, this facility earned an excellent inspection report.
+Consequently, it received one of our best scores in this area with a grade of A. Our inspection grades weigh a host of factors found on a nursing home's inspection report.
+One key criteria we look at is the number and severity of deficiencies.
+Places with higher scores in this area generally have few severe deficiencies.
+Fortunately, although this nursing home had some minor dings on its inspection report, it had no severe deficiencies.
+Severe deficiencies are found in categories G, H, I, J, K and L. This tells you the inspectors did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.